ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>If the interviewer asks you the question in the title, what’s your answer?</blockquote>

 <h3>4.
-Building a Robust User Authentication System with the PERN Stack - <a href="https://medium.com/@aifuture/building-a-robust-user-authentication-system-with-the-pern-stack-4ca5234bb35d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing Promises in JavaScript: A Deep Dive - <a href="https://medium.com/@sushilm2011/designing-promises-in-javascript-a-deep-dive-d7b1e82d8d47" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `amit kumar`**
+✍️ **posted by `Sushil Maurya`**

-<blockquote>In today’s digital world, creating secure user authentication systems is crucial for any web application.
-In this blog post, we will walk…</blockquote>
+<blockquote>Promises in JavaScript are a powerful tool for handling asynchronous operations.
+Understanding how they work internally can provide…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>